katieprogrammes/COMP3016-CW1/README.md

 They are all licenced under the zlib licence which can be found here: https://www.libsdl.org/license.php

+## How to Compile

+You can clone from github into Visual Studio then open the .sln (solution) file and you can then either run through the Debug or Release configuration (x64 version).

+The .exe file provided in Release/x64 should run without any additional setup.

 ---

 ## Use of AI Description